 Medical students are in the MD program and are working toward becoming doctors.

 Residents are individuals who have graduated from the MD program, and are now doctors.
 Residency training allows doctors to practice medicine with the supervision of a licensed physician, while focusing on their chosen medical specialty.
 Here at the PSFHT, the resident doctors you will encounter are training to become Family Physicians.

 The majority of physicians at Medical Associates and Rugged Shores Family Health are actively involved in medical teaching.
-Dr. David Clarke, of Medical Associates, is currently the Clinical Lead in Parry Sound for the Northern Ontario School of Medicine (NOSM).
-He oversees the third year medical school clerkship curriculum and family medicine residents completing their rural rotations.
+Dr. Mara Hollingsworth, of Medical Associates, is currently the Clinical Lead in Parry Sound for the Northern Ontario School of Medicine (NOSM).
+She oversees the third year medical school clerkship curriculum and family medicine residents completing their rural rotations.
 Similarly, Dr. Alethea Anderson holds faculty appointments at both NOSM and the University of Toronto and oversees preceptorship of family medicine residents completing both elective rotations and pre-requisite rural medicine placements at Rugged Shores Family Health.

 If you have any questions about the involvement of medical learners in your care, please don’t hesitate to reach out.
 We are happy to share our enthusiasm.